Kennyatu23/digital-rain-cpp/index.md

 tags: cpp coding project
 categories: demo
 ----
+## INTRODUCTION

-Welcome to my blog.
+Welcome to my github blog.
 This is my year 4 project for C++.
-We have to create and test a digital rain like the matrix.
+The project brief was to design code to simulate a "Matrix" style rain effect, where characters would fall down the console screen.

 ## DigitalRain C++

 ## Design & Test
+This project would be designed using object orientated code what is object orientated code explain.
-in my design i use a class called digital rain.
+In my design I used a class called digital rain.
+Created an object called rain. need to explain a class and an object, constructor, getter, setter, explain. functions (methods)

+code divided up between files. ie main.cpp, digirain.cpp, digirain.h also explain.

+'
+#include <iostream>	// Library ostream
+#include <string>	// Library string
+#include <vector>       // Library vector container
+#include <chrono>       // Library chrono (time related functions)
+#include <windows.h>    // Library provides functions, macros, and data types
+#include <thread>       // Library for sleep function'
+explain the above

+A bullet list:

+- vectors
+- used a vector picture and explain

+-
+- algorithms

+- some code example and explain

+-
+- iterators

+-
 ## Algorithm

 ## Problem-solving